wp-plugins/wiziapp-create-your-own-native-iphone-app/readme.txt

 - Support multiple languages.
 - Compatible with WPtouch and WPtouch Pro Smartphone mobile theme.
 - Notify your readers about new content by sending push notifications directly to their mobile devices.
+- Use Adsense for mobile to monetize your App.

 == Installation ==